 The soil is the most important thing or resource when it comes to organic gardening.
-It is achieved through continuous addition of organic matter to the soil by using locally available resources in every possible aspect.
-If you want your plants to be healthy, you will need to thoroughly prepare the soil on which they will grow on.
+It is achieved through the continuous addition of organic matter to the soil by using locally available resources in every possible aspect.
+If you want your plants to be healthy, you will need to thoroughly prepare the soil on which they will grow.

 2. Make Good Compost